lazaro92/SaGa/README.md

 The idea is only make the 1st world, because this is a lot of work, alos I d'on't have fait that I will do everything, so it's more how many stuff will be done before I get tired of this project.

+You can track my activity by checking the Issues tab.

 ## Project requirements

 - SFML version 2.6 installed via CMake (it will be downloaded with `cmake ..`, then compiled and linked as a library with `cmake --build .`)